-It has land borders with eight countries and four seas surround it.
-It is no wonder that there are a staggering 463 blue flag beaches to choose from.
+It has land borders with eight countries (Bulgaria, Greece, Armenia, Azerbaijan, Iran, Georgia, Syria and Iraq) and four seas (The Mediterranean, the Aegean, the Sea of Marmara and the Black Sea) surrounding it.
+Hence, it comes as no surprise that there are a staggering 463 blue flag beaches to choose from.
 You are also spoilt for choice with the best resorts in Turkey for families.

 It is one of the most popular holiday destinations in the world due to the warm weather and the hospitality of the locals.
 What makes it so appealing for families is the amenities and the affordability.

 Turkey is just a short plane ride away from the UK and Ireland.
 This is great if you are flying with babies or flying with kids, for that matter.

 Unsurprisingly, most of the resorts are scattered along the coast and near a beach.
 There are hotels for every budget.
 Five-star hotels with waterparks and funfairs, budget-friendly resorts near the centre or quiet resorts in Turkey.

 Take a look at some of the best resorts in Turkey for families below.

 Antalya is surrounded by the Taurus mountains.
 Unlike many of the other holiday destinations, Antalya is popular all year round.
 It is incredibly hot during the summer and cool and wet in the winter.
 It is soaked in history with ancient ruins, amphitheatres and artefacts.